 Helen has very good advice.
 I was there about a month ago and did many of the the she suggested and had a great time.

 You should also try high tea at the Twelve Apostles Hotel (and try their amazing spa!)

 I ate really well at the V&A Waterfront, you can't go wrong there.

-Things I'd never hear of til I arrived in South Africa that I would recommend eating: grape and apple tizer (sparkling juice), biltong (a way better beef jerky), malva pudding (kind of like a sticky toffee pudding). about 6 years ago
+Things I'd never hear of til I arrived in South Africa that I would recommend eating: grape and apple tizer (sparkling juice), biltong (a way better beef jerky), malva pudding (kind of like a sticky toffee pudding). over 6 years ago